-With two other BC stewardship agencies, TSBC co-sponsored the production and delivery of the Voices of Nature & Rock the Salish Sea Tour concerts in 2016.
+With two other BC stewardship agencies, TSBC co-sponsored the production and delivery of the Voices of Nature & Rock the Salish Sea Tour concerts in 2017.
 This is an innovative program that combines music and ecological education and is designed to reach children in elementary school, their teachers and their families.
 The program focuses on environmental stewardship, sending a strong message that the key to protecting nature in our daily lives is by reducing and managing waste.
-As one school principal commented, "Our community brought in more than 1,800 tires!
-The students were so proud of their efforts and that of the town, both in their stewardship success as well as to contribute to the fundraising of the school".
+The program continues to receive accolades from the teachers, students and parents.
+As one school teacher commented, "Rock the Salish Sea week was the most enjoyable, enthusiastic and invigorating experience...so far... of my 20 year teaching career".
 The program is developed and delivered by the Artist Response Team from Vancouver.
-Seven concerts in total were held in 2016, all of which had an associated TSBC Round-Up.
+Six concerts in total were held in 2017, five of which had an associated TSBC Round-Up.